turingschool-projects/kwk-level3-swift/sessions/conditionals_lab.markdown

 * In your playground, create a variable named `favoriteFood` and assign it to a string of your favorite food
 * Write an `if` statement comparing your favorite to 'Chipotle', which if evaluates to true, prints out a sentence (you choose!)
-* Write an `if else` statement comparing your favorite to 'Starbucks', which if evaluated to true, prints out a sentence (you choose!)
+* Write an `else if` statement comparing your favorite to 'Starbucks', which if evaluated to true, prints out a sentence (you choose!)
-* Write another `if else` - you choose what you compare it to.
+* Write another `else if` - you choose what you compare it to.
 * Write an `else` statement that prints out a sentence of your choice
 * Try changing your `favoriteFood` to Chipotle, then Starbucks (if it wasn't already).
 Do you get what you expected?